Dyscalculia activities 1: addition to division

 Formerly named Practical Activities for Children with Dyscalculia

-It is vital that children who have difficulties with maths not only get help in school, but that they also practise their maths at home with a parent.
-By working through the activities in this book children who have fundamental problems in handling the most basic of mathematical concepts will learn how to handle numbers, sequences, addition, multiplication, subtraction and division.
+By working through these activities children who have fundamental problems in handling the most basic of mathematical concepts will learn how to handle numbers, sequences, addition, multiplication, subtraction and division.
 The book takes the child from the concept of higher and lower to division by numbers over 12.